jaerodyne/drakevskendrick-spotifystats/README.md

 Makes use of the public API mentioned in [sp-playcount-librespot](https://github.com/entriphy/sp-playcount-librespot?tab=readme-ov-file) repo, which was created for educational purposes only.
 This means that the requests are rate-limited, but it hasn't proven to be an issue since the data is only pulled on page render or on Spotify token expiration (happens hourly).

-Another thing to note is that the Spotify API does not publicize playcounts 😔.
+One thing to note is that the Spotify API does not publicize playcounts 😔.
 This leads us to pull playcount data from the [sp-playcount-librespot API](https://api.t4ils.dev ) to compare against the Spotify API in order to to get all the information necessary to display the data.

+Also, some songs do not have playcount data due to not being officially released by the artist on Spotify, which is indicated by the `😢 no data available` message(s).

 # Installation
 ```